DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 of Objects’, *Journal of Behavioral Decision Making* 7.3 (1994):
 157-168.

-Lydon, J. ‘Our Sense of Beauty’: Visuality, Space and Gender on Victoria’s Aboriginal Reserves, South‐Eastern Australia’, *History and Anthropology* 16.2 (2005): 211-233.
+Lydon, J. ‘“Our Sense of Beauty”: Visuality, Space and Gender on Victoria’s Aboriginal Reserves, South-Eastern Australia’, *History and Anthropology* 16.2 (2005): 211-233.

 Macdonald, G. ‘Economies and Personhood: Demand Sharing among the